guillermooo/sublime-undocs/source/file_management/file_management.rst

 Example::

-	models:123
+	models:100

 This instructs Sublime Text
 to first search for a file
-that matches ``models``,
-and then to go to line 123 in that file.
+whose path matches ``models``, and then to go to line 100 in said file.

 Supported Operators